God comes in a dream

 How do you explain the report that Abraham, probably in his 80s, doesn’t seem to have any trouble believing God’s promise to give him a natural-born son?
 “Abram believed it” (15:6).
-But when God promises to give him what is now Israel, he seems to doubt it: “How could I ever possibly know that, since so many people already live here?”
+But when God promises to give him what is now Israel, he seems to doubt it: “How could I ever possibly know that?”
 (15:8).

-Bible experts debate this question: What does it mean when the Bible says “The Lord counted him as righteous because of his faith” (15:6 NLT)?
+Bible experts debate this question: What does it mean when the Bible says “The Lord counted him as righteous because of his faith” (15:6 New Living Translation)?
 Paul quoted this passage when he preached about how important faith is (Romans 4:3, Galatians 3:6).
 What would you think the Genesis writer was saying about Abraham?

 Here’s the second half of that question.
-When God saw that Abraham believed his promise that he would have a lot of descendants, “Because of Abram’s faith, the LORD recognized him as a man after his own heart” (15:6).
-What do you think that means, “a man after his own heart”?
+When God saw that Abraham believed his promise that he would have a lot of descendants, “Because of Abram’s faith, the LORD recognized him as a good and righteous soul” (15:6).
+What do you think that means?

-When you look at the boundaries of the land God promised Abraham, which you can see in the map “Super-sized Promised Land,” in Miller’s book A Visual Walk Through Genesis, page 82, it’s much bigger than modern-day Israel.
+When you look at the boundaries of the land God promised Abraham, it’s much bigger than modern-day Israel.
 Does that bother you?
-Or do you think we should take into consideration what Paul wrote: “If you belong to Christ, you are now part of Abraham’s family” (Galatians 3:29 CEV)?
+Or do you think we should take into consideration what Paul wrote: “If you belong to Christ, you are now part of Abraham’s family” (Galatians 3:29 Contemporary English Version)?

 In one of the weirdest sacrifices reported in the Bible, Abraham killed two birds and three large animals: cow, goat, and a male sheep.
 He cut the large animals in half.
 Late that night he saw a smoking pot and burning torch pass between the animals.
 Miller reports that this sounds a little like the ritual in an ancient treaty found at the city of Mari, near where Abraham once lived.
-“The documents say that when a person walks between the split carcasses, it’s a way of enacting a treaty—of saying, ‘I’m in’” (A Visual Walk Through Genesis, p.
-83).
+“The documents say that when a person walks between the split carcasses, it’s a way of enacting a treaty—of saying, ‘I’m in.’”
 Does that make sense to you, or are you seeing something else going on in Abraham’s sacrifice?